morganherlocker/geomorph/README.md

 # geomorph

-`geomorph` takes line delimitted geojson featurecollections and animates them on a map.
+`geomorph` takes a geojson featurecollection and animates it on a map.

 ###install